SS California (1848): Engine

 A side-lever engine was a rugged and fairly easy-to-build but inefficient single-stage design for early marine steam engines, eventually replaced in ocean use with better and more efficient multiple-stage engines.
 Like all engines, the side-lever engine required lubrication.
 Piston-cylinder lubrication was provided by allowing the steam to pick up a small amount of oil before being injected into the cylinder.
 Some type of oil cups were used on all the other moving parts.
 The lubricant used then was a form of whale oil, the main lubricant of the period.
 The maintenance schedule is unknown.
 She was driven by about 10 psi steam generated by two return-flue boilers that used salt water for steam and coal as her fuel.
-Since steamships required from 2 to 10 tons of coal per day, they were more expensive to run and had a maximum range of about 3000 mi before needing re-fueling.
+Since steamships required from 2 to 10 tons of coal per day, they were more expensive to run and had a maximum range of about 3000 mi before needing refueling.
 The coal was fed to Californias boilers by twelve firemen shoveling by hand around the clock.

-A regular sailing ship typically made 4-5 knots and a Clipper ship averaged about 6-7 knots.
+A regular sailing ship typically made 4-5 knots, and a Clipper ship averaged about 6-7 knots.
 Clipper ships under optimum sailing conditions could make 15-20 knots.
-A Clipper ship named Champion of the Seas traveled a record 465 nautical miles in 24 hours and the Flying Cloud set the world's sailing record for the fastest passage between New York City and San Francisco around Cape Horn - 89 days, 8 hours.
+A clipper ship named Champion of the Seas traveled a record 465 nautical miles in 24 hours, and the Flying Cloud set the world's sailing record for the fastest passage between New York City and San Francisco around Cape Horn—89 days, 8 hours.
 She held this record for over 130 years, from 1854 to 1989.